tt-isv-org/scc/tutorial/index.md

 We're using the `export` command to set environment variables that will be used in following examples.
 This allows you to choose names (i.e. a project name and application name) that are different than ours, set them in your environment, and use them in the rest of the commands to avoid copy/pasting the wrong names.
 Make sure you are always working in a shell where you set them.

+We are using YAML templates to allow these environment variables to be set when you run our example commands to create resources.
+You will copy our YAML to a file and run the `oc process` command.
+By using templates, we can pass in parameters instead of requiring you to edit the YAML file (e.g. no need to edit a hard-coded project name).

 ### Start in a terminal

 Before running the commands later in this tutorial, use your terminal shell to: